-I don't make sunblock, I don't sell it and I am not going to recommend any particular brands here.
-But I am telling you that it is the single most important product in your skincare range.
+I don't make it, I don't sell it, and I am not going to recommend any particular brands here, but I will include some helpful places to look for information.

-In the skincare industry there's lots of marketing around anti-aging much of it misleading.
+In the skincare industry there's lots of marketing around anti-aging — much of it misleading.
 So many products promise you the fountain of youth but fail to deliver.
-Sunblock is the one product that doesn't promise anti-aging but it's the very thing that will do that.
+Sunblock is the one product that doesn't seem to promise anti-aging but it's the very thing that will do that.

 Always buy a dedicated sunblock.

-Having your sunblock built into your make-up gives you a false sense of security that you're going out protected all day.
+Having your sunblock built-in to your make-up also gives you a false sense of security that you're going out protected.
 Even the best sunblocks protect you for only a few hours.